The Importance of Pediatric Crowns

 There are many misconceptions about primary or baby teeth.
 Parents are often unaware that baby teeth are critically important to their children’s oral health, their ability to enjoy a healthy diet, speak well, and especially to their self-esteem.
 When a young child’s teeth look like the “before” shots in this post, they may not be able to articulate that they are in pain or being bullied or outcast by other children for their appearance.
 Primary teeth can end up looking like this due to various conditions including advanced decay, discoloration resulting from decay or medications, and infections.

 Tooth decay is one of the most common and preventable childhood diseases in the United States and is even more common than obesity and asthma.
-Untreated, cavities can cause pain and infections that can lead to difficulty eating, talking, playing, sleeping, and learning.
+Untreated, cavities in baby teeth can cause pain and infections that can lead to difficulty eating, talking, playing, sleeping, and learning.
 Kids with severe cavities usually miss more school than those with good oral health.
 Another potentially serious consequence of untreated dental disease is being more vulnerable to infections in other areas of the body, such as in the ears and sinuses.

 More than 50% of children 6 to 8 years of age have experienced at least one cavity in their baby teeth.
 One in five children have had a cavity by kindergarten age and more than 50% have had cavities by the time they reach 8 years old.
 Their risk is higher if their community water is not fluoridated, they are not brushing with fluoride toothpaste, have not been treated with fluoride varnish, and do not have a dental home.
 Parents and siblings with a propensity for cavities and poor diet can also influence risk.

-Benefits of crowns versus fillings
+Benefits of pediatric crowns vs fillings

 Before and After Cheng Crowns